 However, not all students will respond to the same teaching techniques.
 Some may learn well from traditional lectures, while others may respond better to discussion groups, group projects, written exercises, creativity tasks or demonstrations.
-Ii is our believe that it is important to use a combination of these and other methods to guide different students towards subject proficiency in the way most natural for them.
+It is our believe that it is important to use a combination of these and other methods to guide different students towards subject proficiency in the way most natural for them.
 We need to offer ourselves to our students as individual mentors, helpers, guiders, especially with college students and graduates.
 We need to be available to students face-to-face, by phone or Internet and we need to encourage them to share with us any issue, achievement or failure that they experience during the learning process.
 Further, we believe that students need to feel confident gaining new information and to make it their own.
 They learn when they are engaged.
 Teaching is the most effective when students are actively participating in the process.

 As teachers, we have done and will continue to do almost anything that is effective to help students learn.
 One of the most important rules of teaching is to preach by example.
 Are all faculty in teacher preparation programs practicing what they preach?
 We must model what we teach and move words into action.
 We learn ethics, freedom, and tolerance by behaving ethically, being free, tolerant, and flexible.
 This does not mean that we lower our standards for students.
 We always need to set high standards, but then we need do everything we can help students reach them.
 This philosophy is translated into actions such as never grade on a curve or standardized testing, which we believe only discourages students who feel they can never win.
 The use of curves undermines confidence and does not foster a positive non-competitive learning atmosphere.
 In large classes, we need to make a particular effort to be available for individual attention and try to maintain a mix of our teaching and advising responsibilities.
 At the same time, we do not see participatory learning as a distinct methodology.
 It is an underlying principle for all types of effective instruction.
 Even in large lectures there is room for some form of participation.
 Whenever possible, we should use real world examples and detailed case studies.
 When the nature of the material or enrollment requires us to lecture, we must go beyond textbooks and content discussions.
 Moreover, we should always incorporate interdisciplinary aspects which allow students to explore the relationship between different fields to be capable of understanding the whole before they can approach its parts.

 We believe that being a teacher involves much more than just imparting facts and methodologies; our major challenge lies in inspiring students and facilitating their efforts to become self-educators.
 Learning as we said before, is a lifelong process that does not end when a class is over or a degree conferred, particularly for future teachers.
 We must do our best to motivate them towards such a goal.
-To this end, we need to allow students to practice that experience of self-learning by interacting with other dimensions and then by teaching the teacher their new found interpretations.
+To this end, we need to allow students to practice that experience of self-learning by interacting with other dimensions and then by teaching the teacher, the professor, their new found interpretations.
 These types of strategies help students foster the ability to search for information, as well as to select and interpret that information.
-Given the demand for quality teacher education, we should not measure excellence in terms of the amount of knowledge accumulated, but rather the capacity to evaluate the possibilities and limitations of that knowledge.
+Given the demand for quality teacher education, we should not measure excellence in terms of the amount of knowledge that has been accumulated, but rather the capacity to evaluate the possibilities and limitations of that knowledge.
 This is one of the reasons we must use a wide range of evaluation techniques to reduce, as much as we can, the inevitable subjectivity of measuring learning and the most difficult task of formal teaching.
 Teaching to the test at the expense of teaching to the heart is wrong and reduces education to a very superficial acquisition of knowledge and values.
 Standardized testing for measuring knowledge, skills and attitudes goes against learning styles and individual differences.
 It values short term learning process instead of an attitude towards lifelong learning.

 Thus, the best learning strategies that we have to experience are to teach interactively the search for knowledge, to practice the highest ethical standards, to treat students with respect and concern for their achievement, and to be dedicated to our profession with love and full commitment.
 However, we can never be fully satisfied for what we are doing since the life of a responsible teacher is always searching for ways to improve the cognitive, affective and ethical domains of the learner.